-Regions note payable
+Regions notes payable

 In July 2019, the Authority issued a new general obligation debt in the form of a loan recognized in the governmental funds.
 The loan is used to finance the expenditures relating to costs for designing, engineering, financing, acquiring, equipping and constructing upgrades to the Acosta Bridge lighting system.
 The Series 2019 issue has a final maturity of 2026.
-The outstanding loan balance as of September 30, 2020 was \$2,454,820.
-During 2020 \$373,905 was paid for debt service and fees.
+The outstanding loan balance as of September 30, 2021 was \$1,918,415.
 The interest rate is 2.18%.
 Upon the occurrence of an Event of Default, the principal and interest payments due on the Note shall be accelerated and become immediately due.
 Any amounts due under the Note or this agreement not paid when due shall bear interest at a default rate equal to the interest rate on the Note plus 6% per annum from and after the date due until paid.

 Under the loan documents, \$2,656,680 of the Authority's reserve funds (including earnings) were deposited into a separately designated collateral account with the secured party Regions Capital Advantage Bank as pledged revenue for the loan.
 At all times during the term of the loan, JTA will maintain on deposit in the collateral account an amount equal to no less than the sum of the outstanding principal of the note, plus the highest annual amount of one year's interest on the note (minimum account balance).
 The Authority may withdraw amounts from the collateral account as long as the minimum account balance remains on deposit in the account following such withdrawal.
 No proceeds of the loan shall be permitted to be deposited at any time into the collateral account.
-As of September 30, 2020 the Authority had a balance of \$2,691,048 in reserve funding.
+The balance of the reserve funds is \$2,330,230 as of September 30, 2021.

-The Authority recognized three months of accrued interest in the amount of \$16,553 for an interest payment due on December 1, 2020.
-The first principal payment in the amount of \$359,478 is due on June 1, 2021, representing the current portion of the note payable due within one year as presented in the Statement of Net Position for governmental activities.
+The Authority recognized four months of accrued interest in the amount of \$13,940 for an interest payment due on December 1, 2021.
+The next principal payment in the amount of \$367,315 is due on June 1, 2022, representing the current portion of the note payable due within one year as presented in the Statement of Net Position for governmental activities.